 The Tod River Reservoir is 27 km north of Port Lincoln and an ideal spot for a barbeque picnic and hit of tennis.
 While you’re there you can learn about the dam wall construction in the early 20th century and visit the lookout.

-Located 27 km north of Port Lincoln, the Tod Reservoir is supplied by concrete channels fed from weirs constructed across the Tod River and its major tributary, Pillaworta Creek.
+The reservoir is supplied by concrete channels fed from weirs constructed across the Tod River and its major tributary, Pillaworta Creek.

-How full is this reservoir?
 We currently don't monitor this reservoir's volume.